signalfx/gdi-specification/specification/repository.md

 ## Data Collector

+- MUST document all configuration parameters that are relevant to Splunk Observability Cloud
-- MUST document all supported configuration parameters
+- MUST document all configuration parameters whose default or accepted values deviate from upstream
 - MUST document sizing guidelines for all signals
+- MAY host the documentation in the [Observability Cloud documentation repository](https://github.com/splunk/public-o11y-docs)

 ## Instrumentation Libraries

+- MUST document all configuration parameters that are relevant to Splunk Observability Cloud
-- MUST document all supported configuration parameters
+- MUST document all configuration parameters whose default or accepted values deviate from upstream
 - MUST document how to configure manual instrumentation
 - MUST document how to configure log correlation
 - MUST define minimum supported version of each auto-instrumentation framework
   - SHOULD define maximum supported version of each auto-instrumentation framework
+- MAY host the documentation in the [Observability Cloud documentation repository](https://github.com/splunk/public-o11y-docs)

 ## Real User Monitoring Libraries

-- MUST document all supported configuration parameters and how to set them
+- MUST document all configuration parameters that are relevant to Splunk Observability Cloud
+- MUST document all configuration parameters whose default or accepted values deviate from upstream
 - MUST document how to configure manual instrumentation
 - MUST document supported instrumentations
 - MUST document supported platforms: browsers, OS versions, API requirements
+- MAY host the documentation in the [Observability Cloud documentation repository](https://github.com/splunk/public-o11y-docs)